Bronwyn always follows the rules. She’s heading to Yale next year and she would never risk that or disappointing her immigrant father.

 Then there’s the big reveal about Simon’s killer.
 It turns out that Simon was depressed from constantly trying and failing to be one of the popular kids.
 Refusing to discuss other courses of action Simon kills himself and use his suicide to frame a classmate for his death.

 While the suicide-as-murder-frame-up is a familiar trope in mystery novels, it’s a troubling one in a young adult novel.
 It’s problematic to still have mental illness be treated as a plot device and especially to not have it be addressed in any way beyond being part of Simon’s brilliant plan.f

-Possible Pairings: Take Me With You by Tara Altebrando, The Leaf Reader by Emily Arsenault, The Devil You Know by Trish Doller, Charlie, Presumed Dead by Anne Heltzel, Genuine Fraud by E. Lockhart, Liars, Inc. by Paula Stokes, All Your Twisted Secrets by Diana Urban, Suicide Notes from Beautiful Girls by Lynn Weingarten, Places No One Knows by Brenna Yovanoff
+Possible Pairings: Take Me With You by Tara Altebrando, The Leaf Reader by Emily Arsenault, The Devil You Know by Trish Doller, They Wish They Were Us by Jessica Goodman, Charlie, Presumed Dead by Anne Heltzel, Genuine Fraud by E. Lockhart, Liars, Inc. by Paula Stokes, All Your Twisted Secrets by Diana Urban, Suicide Notes from Beautiful Girls by Lynn Weingarten, Places No One Knows by Brenna Yovanoff